-One of the major disadvantages of online booking systems is that, for all their positives, they do come at a monetary cost – don’t believe the promises of free online booking systems.
+One of the major disadvantages of online booking systems is that, for all their positives, they do come at a monetary cost – don’t believe all the promises of free trials or free online booking systems.

-Some charge you per transactions, whilst others charge a flat monthly fee, so you’ll always know how much you’re paying.
+Some charge you per transactions, whilst others charge a flat monthly fee for booking services, so you’ll always know how much you’re paying.
 Custom made online booking platforms will charge you a hefty lump sum up front, as well as recurring costs for bug fixes and support.

 Ultimately, the benefits of an online booking system for your business far outweigh the small monthly cost it would take to implement one, but the notion of cost is something you’re going to have to come to terms with.
 To find out more about our pricing click here.